Two years ago at SCaLE I attended a workshop on building ignite-style lightning talks. I failed abysmally.

 There are lots of forums for giving these.
 Just do it.

-Lots of examples.
+Here are some examples, some better than others.
 I attended all these in person.
 Not all are great presentations, but all adhere to the 5 minute rule and all the ones at SCaLE are “ignite” style talks with timed slides.
 What do you think will work for you?
 What never works?